 Positioned for lifting

-Like elements in a giant Erector Set, the four steel girders (each weighing 155 tons) and trolleys are now ready to be assembled into a double overhead crane capable of lifting the heaviest ITER components.
+Like elements in a giant Erector Set, the four steel girders (each weighing 155 tonnes) and trolleys are now ready to be assembled into a double overhead crane capable of lifting the heaviest ITER components.

 Last week, a 10-axle, 80-wheel self-propelled vehicle transported the large and heavy elements from their temporary storage into the Assembly Hall.